franciscop/UserManager/README.md

 User Manager
 ============

+Status: unsupported.
+You are free to push requests or fork the project, but I will not keep writing code myself in the near future.

 This project was created to get a secure, integrated and extensible PHP library for handling the users.
 It manages the users so you can focus on building your web page.

 Table of contents